Marrying Millions

 Marrying Millions is an American reality television series that premiered on Lifetime on July 10, 2019.
-The show follows the everyday lives of six couples who face scrutiny from friends and family.
+The show follows the everyday lives of six couples, one of whom has achieved high levels of wealth, income or professional success while the other has a more modest background.

 On October 2, 2019, the series was renewed for a second season which began on August 5, 2020.
 This season continued to follow one couple from Season 1 and introduced 5 new couples.

 Cast

 Marrying Millions included the following couples:

 Sean Lourdes and Megan Thomas Lourdes

-Megan is a yoga instructor, a model signed with Elite, graduate of UCLA, and fiancé of Sean with whom she has a three-year-old son.
+Megan is a yoga instructor, a model signed with Elite, graduate of UCLA, and fiancée of Sean with whom she has a three-year-old son.
 Sean is the grandson of AUGE Media Publishing founder, Don Julio Lourdes.
 While most of their wedding planning goes smoothly, the couple face pressure from Sean's father, Emilio, to get a prenup.
 The season ends with the pair marrying at Cypress Sea Cove in Malibu, without a prenup.